mfrachet/acodingdance/blog/a-note-on-composing-components-with-react.md

 It's a lot of work.

+## What are we doing wrong?

 So here's the problem.
 For now, we are simply modifying the component we built in a vertical way: by adding a lots of new props on the component, and making a lot of conditional comparisons to determine the look of the card.

 There's another problem.
 Material Design Cards are not defined specifically.
 I mean, it's not supposed to provide a way to create a `PrimaryCard`, `TinyCard` and so forth.
 With the Material Design Card specs, you're supposed to be able to create a lots of different types of Cards without that much pain.

 What we have done until now actually breaks a part of the [Opened Close principle](https://en.wikipedia.org/wiki/Open%E2%80%93closed_principle).
-This principle explains that a code should be closed to modifications and opened to extensions (aka inheritance or in our case, composition).
+This principle explains that a code should be closed to modifications and opened to extensions (aka inheritance or composition).

+The idea is to avoid creating one single "thing" with a lot of complexe things inside, and to separate the concerns by creating multiple files.

+## Material design cards using composition

+We have now a bit more of experience dealing with React component and we know that what we are doing is not sufficiently good for now.
+It's okay, and we'll see how we can improve using the composable nature of React.

+First, let's point that a piece of UI doesn't necessarily means one component.
+It's not always a one for one matching.
+I invite you reading [Brad Frost Atomic Design](http://bradfrost.com/blog/post/atomic-web-design/) if you want more information on of to build complex UIs in a more abstract way.